- The Ivey Academy

 - Dec 11, 2017

 In order for learning to stick – to actually have an impact on how people do things and make decisions – learning must be embedded in what people are doing and how they work.
-At Ivey Executive Education, we refer to this method of teaching as Learning Embedded in Action and Practice (LEAP).
+At The Ivey Academy, we refer to this method of teaching as Learning Embedded in Action and Practice (LEAP).

 What Learning Embedded in Action and Practice looks like